dawnmil/JavaScript-DigitalClock-Lab/README.md

 	a.
 In the startMyDigitalClock function, add the following line of code:

 		window.setInterval(startMyDigitalClock, 1000);
-		//Tells the system to run the startMyDigitalClock function every 1000ms (1s)
+		//Tells the window to refresh using the startMyDigitalClock function every 1000ms (1s)

 	b.
 In the index.html, add to the opening body tag: